-How to Keep a Dog From Barking at the TV
+How to Stop Your Dog From Barking at the TV (Powerful Technique Disclosed)

 Watching your favorite TV show is your way to relax, but what can you do to keep a dog from barking at the TV?
 The problem can be quite annoying, especially when you have a very vocal dog who has decided to bark at just about anything showing on the TV.

 Some dogs can be quite selective, barking only at the sight of animals or at the noise of jingling tags from a dog's collar, while others just seem to find their own justifications for barking at just about anything.
 So how can you enjoy your favorite TV shows again without having to switch the channel to a boring soap opera?